 Rebel Salute has excellent facilities and great food.
 No meat though, but there’s great vegetarian fare and seafood.
 There is a strict no alcohol policy at the venue.
 As of 2014 it is now a two day event.

 It is held somewhere around January 15 of every year, the birthday of promoter Tony Rebel.
-The 2018 edition, the 25th staging of the festival, was held on Friday January 12 and Saturday January 13.
-It all starts at about 7 p.m. and it only ends well after the sun comes up the next day.
+The 2020 edition, the 27th staging of the festival, will be held on Friday January 17 and Saturday January 18.
+It all starts at about 7 p.m. and it only ends well after the sun comes up Sunday morning.
 So that's two days in a row if you're up for it.
-There is no information yet on the 2019 edition.

 The venue is a huge lawn right by the seaside at Grizzly's Plantation Cove, Priory in Saint Ann Parish.
 That’s smack in the north of the island.
 You can find more info on the Rebel Salute website on how to get there from anywhere on the island.

-There is no info yet on the line-up for the 2019 edition but check out the impressive line-up from last year.
+There is no info yet on the line-up for the 2020 edition but check out some of the highlights of the impressive 2019 line-up.

 Priory is central on the north side of the island.
 In Priory and along the coast to the west there are affordable hostels in places like Salem, Runaway Bay or Discovery Bay.
 These are all a 15 minute ride to the venue.
 A lot of guest houses are not really advertised.
 Just take a route taxi along the coast road and ask the driver for affordable places to stay.
 As to Airbnb, there are certainly some options not far from the venue so you can check those out.
 Another option is to head west of Priory and stay in resort town Ocho Rios.